MicroStrategy/embedding-sdk-docs/docs/add-functionality/add-event.md

 #### Description

-Raised when the a new dossier instance is created on a dossier consumption page.
+Raised when the a new dashboard instance is created on a dashboard consumption page.

 #### Content

-The event callback parameters contain the project id, dossier id and the instance id.
+The event callback parameters contain the project id, dashboard id and the instance id.

 #### Code example